Haleakala National Park: 12 Remarkable Things to Check Out

 10. O’heo Gulch

 O’heo Gulch, located on Maui’s lush east coast, is a popular spot for tourists and nature lovers.
-The rainforest-lined stream and waterfalls make for a breathtaking sight, and the well-maintained trail system provides an easy way to explore the area.
+The rainforest-lined stream and waterfalls are breathtaking sights, and the well-maintained trail system provides an easy way to explore the area.

 11. Kipahulu District Coastline

-The beautiful mix of green and blue water against the stark black rocks is something that must be experienced in person.
-It is not recommended to swim over here because the water is so turbulent.
-Still, a great place to take photos and enjoy the ocean.
+The beautiful mix of green and blue water against the stark black rocks is something special to see.
+It is not recommended to swim over here because the water is turbulent.
+Still, it is a great place to take photos and enjoy the ocean.

 12. Kipahulu District Visitor Center